icann/rst-test-specs/inc/preamble.md

 <https://www.icann.org/en/registry-agreements/base-agreement>.

 KSK
 : Key Signing Key.
-A cryptographic key which acts as the Secure Entry Point for a DNS zone, and which signs a DNS zone's ZSKs.
+A cryptographic key that serves as the Secure Entry Point for a DNS zone, and which signs a DNS zone's ZSKs.
 A digest of this key is published in the parent zone (ie. the root zone for a TLD).

 ZSK
 : Zone Signing Key.
-A cryptographic key which signs a DNS zone's resource records.
+A cryptographic key that signs a DNS zone's resource records.

 CSK